 Consent is a huge issue in today’s climate.
 As we’ve started to realize, kids are never to young to start learning about what consent is, and how to receive and give it.
 That means you should already be teaching toddlers about consent.
 As parents, we are the front line in facilitating these discussions and teaching consent to kids.
 Perhaps more importantly, it’s also our jobs to model this behavior in our own lives.
 Here are 5 ways to model consent in your everyday lives.

-Here are some things I’ve found that actually entertain a one year old.
+Here are some activities that actually entertain a one year old at home.

 I don’t know how it happened, but my daughter somehow knew all of her colors by two years old.
-I don’t remember doing a lot of kids’ learning activities with her- she just picked them up the color names on her own, and I didn’t think much of it.
+I don’t remember doing a lot of kids’ learning activities with her- my older daughter just picked up the color names on her own, and I didn’t think much of it.

-So when my son didn’t know his colors at a few months past two, I decided that A.) This was a problem and B.) That he is color blind.
+So when my son didn’t know his colors at a few months past two, I panicked, thinking he was way behind.

 Before having kids, I was hella spontaneous.
 Whether it was last minute dinner plans, answering a friends invite of “let’s go out!” or literally leaving brunch to hit the road and go to Vegas, I was up for it all and with very few questions.
 So you can only imagine the ton of bricks that hit me when I had this tiny little baby.
 A baby that needed bottles and diapers and wipes and extra outfits and binkys and a suitcase full of miscellaneous items for a quick trip to Target.
 I mean, how much stuff do I need to run errands with kids?